 Nathalie Seddon is Professor of Biodiversity and Founding Director of the Nature-based Solutions Initiative in the Department of Biology at the University of Oxford.
 She is also Director of the Agile Initiative and is a Senior Research Fellow at Wadham College and the Oxford Martin School.

 In 2021, she co-founded the Oxford University Social Venture, Nature-based Insights of which she is non-executive Director.

-She has broad interests in understanding the origins and maintenance of biodiversity and its relationship with global change.
-Her research now focusses on determining the ecological and socioeconomic effectiveness of nature-based solutions to societal challenges, and how best to increase the influence of robust biodiversity and ecosystem science on the design and implementation of climate and development policy.
+Nathalie trained as an evolutionary ecologist at Cambridge University and has over 25 years of research experience in a range of ecosystems across the globe.
+As a University Research Fellow of the Royal Society, she developed broad research interests in understanding the origins and maintenance of biodiversity and its relationship with global change.
+Her work now focuses on determining the ecological and socioeconomic effectiveness of nature-based solutions to societal challenges, and how to increase the influence of robust biodiversity science on the design and implementation of climate and development policy.

 - Nature-based solutions

 - Climate change